School nursing - outbreaks do not come from nowhere

 b - track side effects to vaccines.

 2 - the signature on the health declaration, which includes a clause for vaccine allowance, is simply not working with parents.
 After almost a decade in implementing this policy, parents expect to give final approval for the vaccines at the time of administration, not via a signature on a form in the summer before the school year begins.
-This policy does not work. parents have been angered that their child was vaccinated based only on this signature, yet, the management that oversees school nursing insists on this policy, one that surely breaks trust.
+This policy does not work.
+Parents have been angered that their child was vaccinated based only on this signature, yet, the management that oversees school nursing insists on this policy, one that surely breaks trust.

 The nursing literature and common sense attest that the presence of trusted community health workers increases patient trust and compliance.
 In Israel, the community health nurse used to work both in "tipat chalav", which is maternal child care, and the schools on a regular basis, perhaps she was present daily, or even once a week in a few schools, and thus knew families from pregnancy, infant to toddlerhood, through the school years.
 She was thus able to build trust.
-For over two decades, the role of the community health nurse has degraded.
-First, the nurse that worked in "tipat chalav" did not also work in schools, but was relegated only to the tipat chalav, thus, only being aquainted with families through pregnancy and until the first grade, then, the school nurse served the first through ninth graders.
-When I became school nurse in 2001, I was present once a week in a school, seeing the students on a weekly basis.
-Then, in about 2005, I was assigned nine schools, so was not present weekly, by the time I left, in 2003, I was responsible for 16 schools, plus I was sent to many other schools to assist the other nurses.
-I joke that I went from being a school nurse to a traveling nurse.

 Now, in Israel, May 2025, there is yet again another outbreak of measles.
 At the same time, conspiracy theories have been growing regarding not only questioning if vaccines are effective, but even suggesting that they are a form of social control regarding tracking members of the population, or causing infertility.
-Might this have something to do with the compartmentalization of nursing?
-Who is supposed to be educating the public?
-If the school nurse is little known, then how can anyone have trust in what she recommends?

 Comments